 - Non-dairy vegan alternatives such as soy sour cream

-Reduced-fat sour cream must contain at least 25% less milkfat than regular sour cream and nonfat sour cream must not contain more than 0.5 grams milkfat per serving.
+Reduced-fat sour cream must contain at least 25% less milk fat than regular sour cream, and nonfat sour cream must not contain more than 0.5 grams of milk fat per serving.

-Non-dairy vegan varieties vary with ingredients and fat content.
-I don’t use them so for purposes of this article, we are sticking to microwaving dairy-based sour creams.
+Non-dairy vegan varieties vary in ingredients and fat content.
+I don’t use them, so for the purposes of this article, we are sticking to microwaving dairy-based sour creams.

-When heating sour cream in the microwave you want to avoid having your sour cream curdle or separate and you want to avoid chemicals leaching into your food.
+When heating sour cream in the microwave, you want to avoid having it curdle or separate and to avoid chemicals leaching into your food.